dmacneill/GrapheneClassifier/README.md

 ### Usage

 The main module is `train.py` which uses gradient descent to train the model defined by the class `Classifier` in `model.py`.
 It is designed to be run from the command line.
 To see the arguments, call `python train.py -h`.
 Arguments can be passed from file using `@` as a prefix.
-The module `clr.py` can be run from the command line to carry out contrastive learning, again using the `Classifier` class defined in `model.py`.
+The module `clr.py` can be run from the command line to carry out SimCLR, again using the `Classifier` class defined in `model.py`.

 As described in [Big Self-Supervised Models are Strong Semi-Supervised Learners](#4), in SimCLR we train the model with a projection head that outputs a high-dimensional embedding.
 For supervised fine-tuning we replace this projection head with a linear map that outputs a `num_classes` dimensional vector.
 This is handled automatically by the `Classifier` class, which can be initialized in either configuration.
 During training `clr.py` saves weights for the entire model and also weights for the backbone only.
 To use `train.py` with a pre-trained backbone use the command line argument `--backbone_weights_path`.